bcgov/digital-policy/README.md

 **How to Contribute**

 - You can contribute issues directly to this repository.
 - We are seeking feedback on [draft v.
-0.1 of Core Policy and Procedures Manual Chapter 12: Information Management and Information Technology Management](CPPM-Chapter12.md)
-- We are also seeking feedback on draft Digital Principles, which are available at https://github.com/bcgov/digital-principles.
+0.1 of the new Managing Government Information Policy](MGIP.md) until April 14, 2020.

 **License**